 Not all units of work fit into the 'topic'.
 We ensure our children experience all the learning opportunities promoting a broad and balanced curriculum in accordance with the new National Curriculum requirements.
 These units are taught as stand-alone units.

-History/D.T/Maths- Year 2- Making bread as part of the Great Fire of London topic
+History/D.T/Maths- Year 2- Making Fire Engines as part of the Great Fire of London topic

 Termly Topic Focus